Negotiations Processes FAQ

 Q: Is BFT coordinating with other Bay Area unions?

 A: Yes, definitely.
 Both the BFT President and OEA President sit on the Alameda Labor Council Executive Committee and are in frequent communication.
 In addition, BFT is part of a coalition of all teachers’ unions in the East Bay which is planning joint actions, such as the Rally for Public Education on January 12th.
 BFT is also part of a statewide coalition, California Educators United, which is focused on support for UTLA and Oakland, and on the struggle for full funding of public education in our state.
-Additionally, BFT has been invited to join California Alliance for Community Schools which is a group of the 8 largest unions in California.
+Additionally, BFT has joined California Alliance for Community Schools which is a group of the 10 largest unions in California.

 Q: What does “Red for Ed” have to do with our own union efforts?
 Why is it important to show solidarity with other unions?